srvk/eesen/README.md

 * The WFST-based decoding approach can incorporate lexicons and language models into CTC decoding in an effective and efficient way.
 * GPU implementation of RNN model training and CTC learning.
 * Multiple utterances are processed in parallel for training speed-up.
 * Inherites Kaldi's programming stype.
-Implementing new modules becomes very convenient.
+Very convenient to implement new modules.
-* The close connection with Kaldi makes Eesen systems directly comparable to the Kaldi hybrid HMM/DNN systems.
+* Eesen's close connection with Kaldi makes the end-to-end systems directly comparable to Kaldi's hybrid HMM/DNN systems.
 * Fully-fledged [example setups](https://github.com/yajiemiao/eesen/tree/master/asr_egs) to demonstrate end-to-end system building, with both phonemes and characters as labels.

 # Experimental Results